Fri, Nov 22, 2024 | Jumada al-Awwal 20, 1446 | DXB ktweather icon0°C

 A new cohort of 120 expats and Emiratis has embarked on a journey in caregiving as part of the Professional Diploma in Childhood Development at the National Academy for Childhood Development (NACD).

-This accredited programme, which kicked off its second year in September, is designed to cover a wide range of essential topics for effective caregiving, focusing on individuals who need assistance in managing their daily lives, including children, the elderly, and patients with chronic illnesses or disabilities.
+This accredited programme, which kicked off its second year in September, is designed to cover a wide range of essential topics for effective caregiving, specifically focusing on children and their developmental needs.
+The curriculum emphasises strategies for assisting children who require support in managing their daily lives.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.